GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 </div>

 As shown above, the rule-density curve does not identify the anomaly clearly.
 This is a **typical density curve behavior** when the SAX approximation is loose.
-If we increase values for PAA and Alphabet discretization coefficients from 3 to 5, the situation improves significantly, clearly articulating the true anomaly location:
+If we increase values for PAA and Alphabet discretization coefficients from 3 to 5, the situation improves significantly, clearly articulating the true anomaly location
+(also note that now all three discords reported by RRA coincide with those by brute force and HOT-SAX):

 <pre>
 $ java -cp "grammarviz20.jar" edu.hawaii.jmotif.discord.GrammarVizDiscord 3 data/ecg0606_1.csv 100 5 5 3 true